Your pet wants you to read our newsletter. (Then give them a treat.)

 Cats use their tails for all sorts of things — from balancing to marking their territory to just generally looking dead sexy.
 But more than anything, cats wag their tails to communicate, both with humans and with other cats.
 And while other forms of cat communication can be quite difficult to decipher — Why do you keep meowing at me?
 I already fed you and cleaned your litter box! — “tail talk” is generally pretty straightforward and easy to understand, according to cat behaviorist and Wildest expert, Cristin Tamburo, CFTBS, CAFTP.
 “Cats are actually quite communicative creatures,” she says, “and their tails often tell most of the story.”
+Even a cat biting their tail could be trying to tell you something.
 Here, 10 cat tail movement meanings.

 1. Sticking Straight Up

 As long as your cat’s tail isn’t puffed up, with all the hair sticking out like a pipe cleaner, this is a good thing.
 Your cat is telling you that they are happy and comfortable and just generally in a good mood.
 They are strutting their stuff and feeling their oats.

 This is another happy one and often indicates a desire to interact, according to Tamburo.
 So if you see your cat’s tail sticking out with a curl towards the end, take a moment to give them a stroke or a snuggle or a headbutt — or a little play, cuz they’re ready for it.
 In fact, they’re begging for it.